Greek yogurt calories per 100g: 59 kcal

 Greek Yogurt Nutrition Analysis: The Ultimate Dairy Superfood

 Traditional Greek yogurt has exploded in global popularity as an elite, high-performance functional food, completely revolutionizing the standard dairy aisle.
 The fundamental difference between traditional Greek yogurt and standard commercial yogurt lies entirely in the rigorous straining process.
-By mechanically filtering out the watery liquid whey, Greek yogurt achieves an exceptionally thick, luxurious, creamy texture while simultaneously massively concentrating its core structural macronutrients.
+By mechanically filtering out the watery liquid whey, Greek yogurt achieves an exceptionally thick, luxurious, creamy texture while simultaneously significantly concentrating its core structural macronutrients.

 A standard 100-gram serving of plain, non-fat Greek yogurt delivers a highly efficient 59 calories, boasting a phenomenal 10 grams of complete, highly bioavailable protein.
 This robust protein density is practically double that of traditional watery yogurts.
 For individuals strictly tracking their daily macro goals, this creates a brilliant structural foundation for muscle repair, deep recovery, and extended gastric satiety.
 Furthermore, it contains a mere 3.6 grams of natural carbohydrates and virtually zero grams of fat, rendering it an exceptional macro-friendly canvas for a variety of healthy toppings.